 Stay in one of the many lovely hotels in Isla Mujeres

 There are lots of hotels to choose from on Isla Mujeres, and they cater to every taste and budget.
-You can stay on the beach or off, with a family or as a couple, at places like Beloved Hotels, an Adults-Only Boutique All-Inclusive.
+You can stay on the beach or off, with a family or as a couple.
 With swimming pools and all inclusive plans, staying at a hotel in Isla Mujeres can be a great way to start or end a long day seeing the sites.

 La Tortuga Granja (The Turtle Farm)

 Love sea turtles?
 So do we, and that’s why we always stop by the Turtle Farm in Isla Mujeres.
 Since large sea turtles have made Isla Mujeres their breeding ground for generations, the Turtle Farm gathers up the eggs it finds along the beaches and incubates them at the Turtle Farm thereby greatly increasing their chances of survival.

 Depending on the time of year you’re there, you can see hundreds of turtles in the tanks growing up in the large tanks around the property.
 There is a great celebration the day they’re released back into the wild.

 In the main building there is also a small aquarium with sea horses, lobsters, crabs, tropical fish and even an octopus.
 There are also a few land turtles and family of iguanas who hang out along one side of the building.

 If you’re looking for quirky things to do in Isla Mujeres, you can check out the Floating Bottle Island.
 Created a few years back by Richart Sowa, this floating recycler’s dream is completely built using used plastic water bottles and recycled materials, including a three story house and an outdoor bar.
 You’ll need to talk to the locals about its current location, since the floating house moves around the island from time to time.
 There is a small entrance fee.